gdbroman/broman.blog/_posts/2020/2020-03-11-solitude-a-double-edged-sword.md

 But since the benefits of social interactions are more widely understood and accepted than those of solitude, we will not be exploring it furthermore here.

-## Overcompliance - the Greatest Danger of Socializing
+## Overcompliance: The Greatest Danger of Socializing

 Contrary to what Adam Smith might have thought, that which is beneficial for the group is not necessarily optimal for the individual.
 Because, whilst socializing might keep our genes happy, it might also come at the expense of our individual happiness and meaning in life.